nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 tasks.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. Commands should run almost instantly
+5. Should implement commands within 0.5 seconds.

 ## Appendix D : Glossary